-There really isn’t much to Dungeon! and I wouldn’t recommend it to most gaming groups.
-I do recommend Dungeon! to people that want a relatively simple game to play with kids though.
-Kids have a great time playing Dungeon! and I play it with my 8 year old son often.
-While the game-play is very simple the D&D theme makes kids feel like they are playing a game geared more towards adults especially if they have ever watched adults play a thematic board game.
+There really isn't much to Dungeon! and I wouldn't recommend it to most gaming groups.
+I do recommend Dungeon! to people that want a relatively simple game to play with kids, though.
+Kids have a great time playing Dungeon! and I play it with my 8-year-old son often.
+While the gameplay is very simple, the D&D theme makes kids feel like they are playing a game geared more toward adults, especially if they have ever watched adults play a thematic board game.

-A note on complexity: Dungeon! is very simple to play and can be taught very quickly.
-I initially bought dungeon for my son to help him practice counting and very basic math and the theme and game-play have kept him engaged and playing long after he has mastered the basic counting and math involved.
+Dungeon! is very simple to play and can be taught very quickly.
+I initially bought dungeon for my son to help him practice counting and very basic math, and the theme and gameplay have kept him engaged and playing long after he has mastered the basic counting and math involved.

 Dungeon! is a great game to play with younger players.
-It is easy to teach and learn and the theme appeals to kids who want to feel like they are playing a more thematic, adult game.
+It is easy to teach and learn, and the theme appeals to kids who want to feel like they are playing a more thematic, adult game.
 If you have some kids in your life that you need to keep entertained, but you're also secretly raising them to be DnD players, then this might just be your perfect choice.
 Of course, any gaming group composed of adults is going to find this incredibly dull and should probably avoid it.

 The copy of Dungeon! used in this review was provided by the publisher.
 This review was originally published on 12-10-2014.
 While care has been taken to update the piece to reflect our modern style guidelines, some of the information may be out of date.
 We've left pieces like this as they were to reflect the original authors' opinions, and for historical context.